sossygebremeskel/sosnagebre/README.md

-- 👋 Hi, I’m @sosnagebre
+- 👋 Hi, I’m sosnagebre
-- 👀 I’m interested in ...
+- 👀 I’m interested developing
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me osy ebremeskel
+- 📫 How to reach me Sossygebremeskel@gmail.com
 - 😄 Pronouns: female
-- ⚡ Fun fact: ...
+- ⚡here is my portfolio

 <!---
 sosnagebre/sosnagebre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.